-These are whole properties for rent to a group of students.
-This type of accommodation is popular for students who have already formed a group to rent a place together.
+This type of accommodation is popular with students who have already formed a group to rent a place together.
 A joint agreement will be signed by all the tenants and only one rent is collected for the whole property.
-If you are joint tenant you should be aware that you would be 'jointly and severally liable', meaning that all sharers are jointly legally responsible for each other's obligations (for instance, if one or more sharers default on their rent or leave before the end date of the tenancy agreement then the remaining sharers would be expected to make up the difference on the rent until you find a replacement (usually with the owner's permission).
+If you are joint tenants, you are 'jointly and severally liable', meaning that all tenants are legally responsible for each other's obligations (e.g. paying someone else's share of the rent).